 After experiencing PRR-related mortality at low-elevation clayey sites, some growers have shifted their production to high elevation farms.
 While they reduced their risk of root rot, they did not eliminate it.
 The same factors that predispose a low elevation site to disease are still present -- they are simply less widespread.
 Also, these growers incurred a different set of site-related problems.
 High elevation climate can be severe.
 Trees are at greater risk of being whipped by strong winds, beaten by hail, or pruned by late spring freezes.
 Well-drained high-elevation soils can become excessively dry during droughts.
 High-elevation organic soils have different fertility issues that require individualized management.
 These potential problems are not insurmountable and do not take the land out of Christmas tree production as PRR would, but can increase production costs and rotation length.

-Farmers have always "read the lay of the land" to help in site selection.
-This is especially important for Fraser fir, where small changes in soil drainage can make a big difference in the development of Phytophthora root rot.
-Landscapes (or topography) range between concave areas that collect water and convex areas that shed water.
+Farmers have always "read the lay of the land" to determine good sites for their crops.
+This is especially important for Fraser fir, where small changes in soil drainage can make a big difference in the development of PRR.
+Landscapes (visually presented in topographical maps) range between concave areas that collect water and convex areas that shed water.
 Look for and avoid planting any hollows, gullies, ravines, or dips that indicate intermittent streams or drainage areas.
-Changes in vegetation can indicate changes in soil type or drainage and can be useful in reading the landscapes.
+Changes in vegetation can indicate changes in soil type or drainage and can be a useful tool in reading landscape.
 Rushes often indicate wet areas.
 Patches of green grass in winter also reflect wet areas that do not freeze.